Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 *“Naw Boss, it’s just overpressure.
 I’ll be better after I get a good night’s sleep.
 Prol’ly.”*

 Daar’s chute deployed and the big Gaoian was soon controlling his descent towards an obvious clearing.
-Coombes nodded and focused on his own landing---the last thing he needed right now was to get impaled on a Ketta branch.
+Coombes nodded and focused on his own landing - the last thing he needed right now was to get impaled on a Ketta branch.

 There.
 A wide open circular clearing where the brush and bushes grew comparatively short amidst a few bare tree stumps.
 He angled toward it and deployed his parachute once he was committed.